Building A Budget With Allocations - All Flexibility Levels

 Personnel

-- School Librarians must be licensed per the OSSE requirements for school Librarians.
+- School Librarians must be licensed per the OSSE requirements for School Librarians.

 - The DCPS Library Programs team interviews all applicants to create a pool from which principals must select.
 The team works with schools to match candidates to schools.